 A Tire and Loading Information label shows the size of the original equipment tires and the correct inflation pressure for the tires when they are cold.
-See Vehicle Load Limits on page 9-15, for an example of the Tire and Loading Information label and its location.
-Also see Tire Pressure on page 10-61.
+See Vehicle Load Limits \$\dip 269\$, for an example of the Tire and Loading Information label and its location.
+Also see Tire Pressure \$\dip 408\$.

 The TPMS can warn about a low tire pressure condition but it does not replace normal tire maintenance.
-See Tire Inspection on page 10-67, Tire Rotation on page 10-67 and Tires on page 10-52.
+See Tire Inspection ⇒ 414, Tire Rotation ⇒ 414 and Tires ⇒ 399.